Heterogeneous catalysis and environmental protection

 Description

-This is a lecture course, mainly intended for students in materials and sustainable development.
-It presents the role played by heterogeneous catalysis in the development of a clean chemistry and in the depollution of gas/liquid effluents.
-The basic notions of heterogeneous catalysis, as well as the main families of catalytic materials will be discussed.
+This is a lecture course, primarily intended for students studying materials and sustainable development.
+It presents the role played by heterogeneous catalysis in the development of clean chemistry and in the depollution of gas/liquid effluents.
+The basic concepts of heterogeneous catalysis, as well as the main families of catalytic materials, will be discussed.

 Read more